Franklin College (Indiana): Themed and Greek Housing

-The fraternities include Sigma Alpha Epsilon (Indiana Alpha; 1892–present), Phi Delta Theta (Indiana Delta; 1860–present, suspended from 2016 to '19), Kappa Delta Rho (Epsilon; 1919–present, inactive from 1972 to '80), Lambda Chi Alpha (Kappa Gamma; 1924–present) and Tau Kappa Epsilon (Rho Upsilon; 1988–present).

-The sororities that are currently active include Zeta Tau Alpha (Beta Theta; 1927–present), Delta Delta Delta (Delta Zeta; 1912–present) and Pi Beta Phi (Indiana Alpha; 1888–present).

-At one point, Franklin College also had three additional sororities that are no longer active - Kappa Kappa Gamma (Nu; 1879–1884), Delta Gamma (Phi Alpha; 1995–2008) and Delta Zeta (Psi; 1920–1990).
-The seemingly abandoned third of the four Panhellenic Suites on campus was used by Delta Gamma (they used it until they closed in Fall 2008).
-Today, the suite is used by the fraternity without on-campus housing, Lambda Chi Alpha.
-In addition, benches on campus have been dedicated to both chapters and there are display cases in the Napolitan Student Center in their honor that show photos, shirts and other insignia belonging to their members.

 Athletics

-Franklin College is a charter member of the Heartland Collegiate Athletic Conference and it still competes in this conference.
-Originally, there was no official name that Franklin College teams competed as.
-Due to the college's affiliation with the Baptist church, names such as “The Fighting Baptists” was used.
+Franklin College is a charter and current member of the Heartland Collegiate Athletic Conference in NCAA Division III.
+Originally, Franklin's athletics teams (nicknamed Grizzlies) had no nickname.
+Due to the college's affiliation with the Baptist church, names such as “The Fighting Baptists” were used.
 One of the first documented uses of the name “Grizzlies” can be found in 1929.
 This name originates from the nickname of Ernest “Griz” Wagner.
-In the 1920s, Wagner coached the Franklin College basketball known as the Franklin Wonder Five (1918–1926), after having previously coached the core of the team in high school.
+In the 1920s, Wagner coached the Franklin College basketball team known as the Franklin Wonder Five (1918–1926), after having previously coached the core of the team in high school.
 This combination won three consecutive Indiana High School Championships (1920–1922) and in the 1922–1923 season, the team won 50 consecutive games, defeating Purdue University, University of Notre Dame, University of Illinois, and University of Wisconsin.

 In NCAA Division III football, Franklin College has a rivalry with Hanover College dating from 1898.
 Since 1938, the annual winner of the game wins the Victory Bell, hence the name of the game, the “Victory Bell Game.”
-As of November 16, 2019 Hanover leads the series 44–42–3.
+As of November 2023, Hanover leads the series 46–43–3.

 The football team, the women's lacrosse team, and both the men's and women's soccer teams play at Faught Stadium.
 This field is named for Stewart “Red” Faught.
 Faught coached football at Franklin College for 32 years (1956–1988) and acquired a record of 160 wins.
-One of his players, Terry L. Hoeppner, went on to become the head football coach for Miami University and Indiana University.
+One of his players, Terry Hoeppner, went on to become the head football coach for Miami University and Indiana University.

-Men's athletic teams include baseball, basketball, cross county, football, golf, soccer, swimming and diving, tennis and track and field.
-Women's athletic teams include basketball, cross country, golf, lacrosse, soccer, softball, tennis, volleyball, swimming and diving and track and field.
+Men's athletic teams include baseball, basketball, cross county, football, golf, soccer, swimming and diving, tennis, and track and field.
+Women's athletic teams include basketball, cross country, golf, lacrosse, soccer, softball, tennis, volleyball, swimming and diving, and track and field.